 Our men still kiss our hands.

 We love this tradition!
 Polish men always kiss woman’s hand when the occasion is solemn (e.g. first meeting, name day etc.).
-This is definitely one of the facts of Poland we really like, its romantic?
-If this hasn’t convinced you to visit then you must read our other posts about Poland.
+This is definitely one of the facts of Poland we really like, isn’t it romantic?

 Update September 2018:

 You can’t name your child however you like in Poland

 The final decision is always up to a Head of the Civil Registry Office.
 If he or she doesn’t think the specific name is appropriate, he/she may refuse to register your child.
 You need to go to court that will judge who is right.
 Check the list below to see if your name is acceptable.
 This is one of the more interesting facts about Poland.
 We think its a very strange law.

 There is no list of the forbidden names in Poland, however, there are some names that are ‘not recommended’.
 Here it is: